Welcome to today's edition of the Rush 24-7 podcast.

 But he's not going that.

-But it's a larger question here.
+But there's a larger question here.

-Whether he was in the audience, whether he was sitting in a pew, uh I I can't believe it took a year for him to find out that his mentor blamed America for 9-11.
+Whether he was in the audience, whether he was sitting in a pew, I can't believe it took a year for him to find out that his mentor blamed America for 9-11, chickens coming home to roost.

 I can't believe it took him a year to learn that the Reverend was out there blaming America for creating the HIV virus to get rid of black people.

-Might have been Mr. Ice T. That was funny to watch Coppels and Mr. T. This is just a mess that he's making.
+This is just a mess that he's making.

 Let's change the race here.

-Let's say he's a white guy and he's going to a church, white church where the minister says this kind of stuff.
+Let's say he's a white guy and he's going to a church, white church, where the minister says this kind of stuff.

 He's out of the campaign.